qjebbs/vscode-plantuml/README.md

-# PlantUML README
+# GIX PlantUML README

-Rich PlantUML support for Visual Studio Code.
+GIX Rich PlantUML support for Visual Studio Code.

+# Intentions
+* Provide PlantUML GIX Support for VSCode.
+For now, just have a set up of that extension forked and published.
+Later will see :)

+---
+## Forks Thanks to Author:  qjebbs
 [Donate by Paypal](https://paypal.me/qjebbs "If you like this plugin, you can buy me a coffee.
 Feel free if you don't want to, since it's free!")
 |
 [Donate by AliPay](https://github.com/qjebbs/vscode-plantuml/blob/master/images/alipay.png?raw=true)